Canada probes Nike, Dynasty Gold over alleged use of forced labor in China | Headlines

 Complaints against the other 11 companies were still being assessed, with reports expected in the coming weeks, according to a statement from the Canadian Ombudsperson for Responsible Enterprise (CORE).
 Nike Canada and Dynasty Gold are alleged to have or have had supply chains or operations in China identified as using or benefiting from the use of Uyghur forced labor, the Ombudsperson said in the statement.

 The initial assessment into Nike details supply relationships with Chinese companies identified as using or benefiting from the use of Uyghur forced labor.
 In March, an activist shareholder called on Nike to offer more transparency on the working conditions of its supply chain.
-Nike maintains that they no longer have any ties with these companies and provided the watchdog information on their due diligence practices, according to the watchdog's statement.
+Nike maintains that it no longer has any ties with these companies and provided the watchdog information on its due diligence practices, according to the watchdog's statement.

 The complaint against Dynasty Gold is that it benefited from the use of Uyghur forced labor at a mine in China in which the company holds a majority interest.
 In a statement last year, Dynasty said it does not have operational control over the mine and that these allegations arose after it left the region.